-In his Homesteading in the Noosphere essay, Eric S. Raymond likened the creation of open source projects to homesteading on a frontier, via a process of mixing one’s labor
+In his Homesteading in the Noosphere essay, Eric S. Raymond likened the creation of open source projects to homesteading on a frontier, via a process of “mixing one’s labor

-, in contrast to the lawful transfer of title that occurs in settled areas.
+with the unowned land, fencing it, and defending one’s title”, in contrast to the lawful transfer of title that occurs in settled areas.
 While the lands of the web servers still border a few wildernesses (eg asynchronous), the surrounding urban sprawl and industrialization reveals that the frontier days are mostly gone with the wild west.
-So the
+So the Webtide team could have continued on in our homesteading ways, kind of like a retro Wild Bill Cody show, or we could grasp our future and settle down to some serious urban planning.
+With the acquisition of Webtide by Intalio, we’re all urbanites now.

 To take a metaphor way way too far, my utopian ideal of the natural evolution of a landscape formed by homesteading, would be that of the Roman villa.
 Each homestead would grow to a villa that would attract the labour it needs to work the existing resources, but that would remain essentially rural and moderately independent, operating under the law and order created by a centralized government (apache, eclipse, etc.).
 These villas would form the basis of an extensive yet flexible supply chain, so that enterprises could purchase produce from a variety of villas.
 An enterprise might use produce from the Villas of Spring, Webtide, Hybernate, and Sonatype to produce a product, while another may use Webtide, Tapestry and Atomikos